 Will the 20th century be remembered for the phenomenon that has become known as The Bungalow, which was in fact an import from India?
 They were used for a time as a retreat to the country or seaside style of building.
-In the 1920s, the boom took place Regis Centre - Vision and briefing document in the building of these single-storey buildings.
+In the 1920s, the boom took place in the building of these single-storey buildings.
 Locally, they have been built in estates in Pagham, Rose Green and North Bersted.